NCAR/fire_behavior/doc/Configuration.rst

 Configuring a domain with the WRF Pre-processing System (WPS)
 =============================================================

 Because the CFBM was originally developed as part of the WRF model, creating a domain must be done using the WRF Pre-processing System (WPS).
 These instructions can be found in `the WRF Users Guide <https://www2.mmm.ucar.edu/wrf/users/wrf_users_guide/build/html/fire.html#running-wrf-fire-on-real-data>`_.
+To run the CFBM with the UFS or with WRF data, users need to provide a geo_em.d01.nc file containting the interpolated static data fields.

 Future releases will include a method for creating domains without needing to compile WPS.